 Oahu Beaches

-Oahu's beaches are a great place to start.
-Not only are they one of the top reasons people visit Hawaii, but they're also free!
-Just as with weddings, we highly recommend weekdays (Monday-Friday) and non-holidays for the best beach experience and least crowds.
+Oahu’s beaches are a great place to start.
+Not only are they one of the top reasons people visit Hawaii, but they’re also free!
+Just as with weddings, we highly recommend weekdays (Monday-Friday) and non-holidays for the best beach experience and the least crowds.
 If you are driving, never leave valuables visible in your car.
-Don't forget reef-safe sunscreen and towels!
+Don’t forget reef-safe sunscreen and towels!

 Amy’s Pick: Kaimana Beach, Waikiki